ptiede/VIDA.jl/README.md

 ```
 The plotting is done through the recipes macros in Plots.jl.
 So it should
 just work!
 In addition to the plot function there is a new recipe called
-`triptic(img,θ)` that will produce a comparisson between the filter and
+`triptic(img,θ)` that will produce a comparison between the filter and
 the true image.
 This can be useful when comparing the best filter to the
 image.